LLBI/VCS-projektas/README.md

 - Adding some minor animations using jQuery and vanilla JS;
 - Making design fully responsive;

-- And most importantly - making code easy to ready.
+- And most importantly - making code easy to read.